bcdev/zappend/README.md

   - exists, and
   - is complete.
 * Check for each slice that it is valid.
 A valid slice
-  - is self-consistent, and
+  - is self-consistent,
-  - has the same structure as target.
+  - has the same structure as target, and
+  - has an append dimension whose size is equal to the target chunking of this dimension.
 * Before appending a slice, lock the target so that another tool invocation can recognize it, e.g., write a lock file.
 * If the target is locked, either wait until it becomes available or exit